jbarnes1/Azure-FPGA-Mobile-Web-Client/README.md

 ![Image description](FPGA_Predict_4_GarterSnake.png) ![Image description](FPGA_Predict_3_GreenMamba.png)

-Using these exciting new Azure technologies, it is now possible to create applications that can rapidly predict image content and then use that prediction to make (in this case) life-saving decisions.
+Using these exciting new Azure technologies like Machine Learning and FPGA, it is now possible to create applications that can rapidly predict image contents (in under a second) and then use that prediction to make (in this case) life-saving decisions.